Why I Have Taken Up the Struggle Against Bolshevism: Contents

-Vlasov begins his letter with the commitment to "give an honest answer" to the question, why he "is stepping up against Bolshevism".
+Vlasov begins his letter with the commitment to answer the question, why he had started the struggle against Bolshevism.
 Vlasov explains, that he fought in the ranks of the Soviet army because he believed that "the revolution would give the Russian people land, freedom and happiness", but he "realized that the victory of the Bolsheviks had brought the Russian people none of the things it had fought for during the Civil War years".
 Criticizing Stalin, Vlasov expresses his opposition to collectivization, political commissars and the purge of the Soviet army command in the 1930s.
 In Vlasov's opinion, "Bolshevism has fenced off the Russian people from Europe by an impenetrable wall".
 As the commander of the defeated 2nd Shock Army, Vlasov wrote that "perhaps nowhere else did the Stalin's disregard for the life of the Russian people manifest itself as much, as in the practice of the 2nd Shock Army".
 According to Vlasov, "the soldiers and commanders received 100 or even 50 grams of rusks a day, swelled up from hunger and many became incapable of moving through the swamps to which they had been sent on the direct orders of the high command".
 "With a full sense of responsibility to the motherland, the people and history for the actions" he commits, Vlasov calls people to fight and "build a new Russia".
 The letter emphasizes several points in bolded font and ends with the belief, that the Russian people "will find the strength to unite in the time of severe calamities, overthrow the hateful yoke and build a new state in which they will find happiness".